syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 {% highlight vb.net %}
 [VB]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Set the compression level to best
+'Sets the compression level to best

 document.Compression = PdfCompressionLevel.Best

-'Add a page to the document.
+'Adds a page to the document.

 Dim page As PdfPage = document.Pages.Add()

-'Create PDF graphics for the page.
+'Creates PDF graphics for the page.

 Dim graphics As PdfGraphics = page.Graphics

-'Set the font.
+'Sets the font.

 Dim font As PdfFont = New PdfStandardFont(PdfFontFamily.Helvetica, 20)